maratai/craftery/writing/keyboards_typing.md

 I picked this up to be a travel "full-sized" keyboard for the rpi.
 Terrific design!
 The keyboard is folding and has shallow key travel BUT it is just large enough to include a numpad.
 I love this for when I don't need the additional laptop stand of the Logitech Casa (which is a great all-in-one travel kit).

+## Qwerkywriter
+Typewriter vibes, with a "carriage return" lever that default-maps onto carriage return for your computer!
+I have the black gold one and associated numpad.
+Spendy but unbelievably luxe typing experience, with a sensibly designed phone/tablet holder built in.
+Lighter than you'd think despite the size.
+The case is beautifully overengineered down to the curvatures on the *corners* for a smooth zipping/unzipping experience.

 ## Royal Kludge
 I've had one defective unit (sadly, it was the folding travel one, although that was heavier than I prefer anyway) but otherwise, these are terrific mechanical keyboards and one of them has been a daily driver for me.
 I've gotten the mechanical keyboards, which also support Bluetooth and have fun LED lights.
 These tend to be solid, heavier devices - not quite as much "built like tank" factor as the Kinesis but I don't travel with them.
 I'd own more of these if they weren't a bit slow to ship from China.